macmate-app/macmate-app.github.io/README.md

 yarn install
 ```

-Install new browsers for playwright:
+Install new browsers for the playwright:

 ```
 yarn playwright install